Cavity wall

-A cavity wall is a type of wall that has a hollow center.
-They can be described as consisting of two "skins" separated by a hollow space (cavity).
+A cavity wall is a type of wall that has an airspace between the outer face and the inner, usually structural, construction.
 The skins typically are masonry, such as brick or cinder block.
-Masonry is an absorbent material that can slowly draw rainwater or even humidity into the wall.
+Masonry is an absorbent material that can retain rainwater or condensation.
 One function of the cavity is to drain water through weep holes at the base of the wall system or above windows.
-The weep holes allow wind to create an air stream through the cavity that exports evaporated water from the cavity to the outside.
-Usually, weep holes are created by separating several vertical joints approximately two meters apart at the base of each story.
-Weep holes are also placed above windows to prevent dry rot of wooden window frames.
-A cavity wall with masonry as both inner and outer skins is more commonly referred to as a double wythe masonry wall.
+The weep holes provide a drainage path through the cavity that allows accumulated water an outlet to the exterior of the structure.
+Usually, weep holes are created by leaving out mortar at the vertical joints between bricks at regular intervals, by inserting tubes, or by inserting an absorbent wicking material into the joint.
+Weep holes are placed wherever a cavity is interrupted by a horizontal element, such as door or window lintels, masonry bearing angles, or slabs.
+A cavity wall with masonry as both inner and outer vertical elements is more commonly referred to as a double wythe masonry wall.

 History

-Cavity wall construction was introduced in the United Kingdom during the 19th century and gained widespread use in the 1920s.
-In some early examples, stones were used to tie the two skins together, while in the 20th century metal ties came into use.
+Cavity walls were first used in Greco-Roman buildings, but fell out of use until the 19th century, when they were reintroduced in the United Kingdom, gaining widespread use in the 1920s.
+In the 20th century metal ties came into use to bind the layers together.
 Initially cavity widths were narrow and were primarily implemented to reduce the passage of moisture into the interior of the building.
-The introduction of insulation into the cavity became standard in the 1970s and compulsory in the 1990s.
+The introduction of insulation into the cavity became standard in the 1970s and then required by most building codes in the 1990s.